Philipp15b/php-i18n/langcache/README.md

 # Cache folder
-Make sure you have write pernissions here!
+Make sure you have write permissions here!